Edit Block Window

 Sensor Select the Sensor from the drop down list that will be associated with this Block.

 - You can edit the Sensor Debounce options from this tab; setting the Sensor Debounce helps to prevent false triggers of a Sensor being passed into the system and triggering other events in the system.
 Such false triggers could be due to a dirty piece of track or electrical interference.

-- Sensor Inactive Debounce and Sensor Active Debounce allow you to specify the amount of time in milliSeconds that the system waits before registering the state change of a sensor.
+- Inactive Delay and Active Delay allow you to specify the amount of time in milliseconds that the system waits before registering the state change of a sensor.

 - Reporter Set the Reporter assigned to this Block.
 See the Reporter Table.
 Selecting a Reporter and clicking Apply puts the Reporter Value into the Block value.

-we want track a train around the layout, typically this
+we want to track a train around the layout, typically this

 is achieved via the use of Memory objects associated with

 Blocks.
 Until the train is known, we have nothing to